-Due to the effects that eating disorders can have on an employee’s wellbeing at work, employers should fulfil their duty of care by making reasonable adjustments to make their work life more manageable.
+Due to the effects eating disorders can have on an employee’s wellbeing at work, employers should fulfil their duty of care by making reasonable adjustments to make their work life more manageable.

-Where eating disabilities are concerned, reasonable adjustments may include longer lunch breaks if the employee eats at a slower place; removing a requirement to attend work lunches; or allowing the employee time off during peak working hours to attend medical appointments relating to the disorder.
+These reasonable adjustments may include longer lunch breaks if the employee eats at a slower place; removing a requirement to attend work lunches; or allowing the employee time off during peak working hours to attend medical appointments relating to the disorder.

 Please complete the form below and we'll be in touch to answer your enquiry